Deminosa/YukiLib/Core-Yuki/README.md

 ## Webinterface
 The web interface is still very young and can therefore still be expanded.
 The web interface supports query response.
+The web interface is not secured yet.
+In other words, there is no login function yet and anyone can connect to it.
+The default port is 20000.

 - [KickResponse.java](https://github.com/Deminosa/YukiLib/blob/master/Core-Yuki/src/de/deminosa/webinterface/responses/KickResponse.java)
 - [QueryResponse.java](https://github.com/Deminosa/YukiLib/blob/master/Core-Yuki/src/de/deminosa/webinterface/api/QueryResponse.java)